Go Back Email LinkDownload PDF

 Instructions

-• Put the potatoes in a saucepan; cover with water and bring to a boil.
+• Put the potatoes in a saucepan; cover with water and add 1 tablespoon of salt; bring to a boil over high heat.
 Reduce the heat to medium-low, cover the pan, and cook the potatoes for about 10 minutes, or until just tender.
 Drain and set aside.

-• In a skillet over medium heat, melt the butter or bacon drippings.
-Add the onion, celery, and carrot; sprinkle with salt, pepper, and onion powder and cook for about 3 minutes, until the vegetables are beginning to soften.
+• In the same saucepan over medium heat, melt the butter or bacon drippings.
+Add the onion, celery, and carrot; sprinkle lightly with salt, pepper, and onion powder (if using), and cook for about 3 minutes, until the vegetables begin to soften.
 Add the hot dogs and cook for about 4 to 5 minutes longer.

 Sautéed vegetables with sliced hot dogs in a pot.